Smuggler Drones used by smugglers to smuggle iPhones.

 “It’s the first case found in China that drones were being used in cross-border smuggling crimes”, reports state-owned Legal Daily, citing a Shenzhen customs news conference held on Thursday.

-Apple iPhone Smuggle Rising: Blame High Taxation
+The Rise of Apple iPhone Smugglers: Blame High Taxation

 Smuggling of Apple iPhone occurs frequently due to the higher import taxes, which leads to Apple iPhones being more expensive in the mainland than they are in Hong Kong.
 Smuggling gangs often steal devices or buy them at extremely low rates and sell them for a higher price in China.
 It results in a profitable business for smugglers and a good opportunity for consumers to get cheap prices for authentic products.